zoegaidmore/cse15l-lab-reports/LabReport5.md

 Hi there, my ListExamples.java code isn't passing my tests, and I'm not sure what's wrong.
 ![](Lab5Symptom.png)
 I've attatched an image of the symptom of the bug.
+The test file tests the merge method with the arrays `["a", "b", "c"]` and `["a", "d"]`.
 Initially I thought that it was a problem in my iterating over the arrays, because it appears that the last element of the second array wasn't added to the merged array.
 However, I don't see any issues with my while loop.